0xWOLAND/LALU/README.md

 <figcaption align = "center"><b>Square Number Series Alernating Between Negative and Positive</b></figcaption>

 # LALU
 Arithmetic Logic Unit in Logism.
 LALU is a 16-bit arithmetic logic unit with hardware multiplication.
-Addition, Subtraction, and Multiplication handle negative numebrs.
+Addition, Subtraction, and Multiplication handle negative numbers.
 LALU also saves register contents to RAM and has 'if' and '!if' conditionals.
 Loops are available using jmp and jmpn.
 The mult.txt file will produce a series of square numbers flipping between the negative and positive values for each value in the sequence.  ***Note the LALU is in the FullAdderWithStaticCarry.circ file. and the 7-Segment Output is in Hex not Decimal
 ### Components
 - IR Decoder  (Decodes the 8-bit instruction)
 - Program Counter